TTK4130/ttk4130.github.io/docs/assignments/assignment-3.rst

     b.

         Both explicit and implicit RK methods can be described by Butcher tables.
-Hoever, it is wasteful to use the Newton on a known explicit scheme, since it can be sovled with a forward pass through the stages.
+However, it is wasteful to use the Newton on a known explicit scheme, since it can be solved with a forward pass through the stages.
 Extend your general code to detect whether the Newton solver is required or not.

         .. hint::
             :class: dropdown